Acupuncture for Fibromyalgia

 Your acupuncture practitioner will also be able to advise on relaxation techniques, provide dietary advice as well as recommend some gentle exercises that you can try to help – think yoga, meditation and gentle walking in the park as opposed to high intensity workouts.
 We are trying to help you to wind down and relax – and in doing so things will start to fall into a happier rhythm – accompanied by you feeling more healthy and in charge of you health.

-What is the evidence base for this?
+What is the evidence base for acupuncture for fibromyalgia?

 There is a very large body of high quality evidence to suggest that acupuncture for fibromyalgia treatment is helpful.
 Very large scale and high quality studies show that: